maikim8/elevator/README.md

 # 1257 Robot Code
-This project is meant to be 1257's code, but upgraded with Path Planner and Advantage Kit.
+This project is supposed to be an elevator subsystem for the programming subteam practical test.
+Members Mai Kim, Claire Yang, Caitlin Sayah, and Lucille Zhang